cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 `MFX_EXTBUFF_VPP_SCENE_CHANGE` | Deprecated.
 `MFX_EXTBUFF_VPP_FIELD_PROCESSING` | The extended buffer defines control parameters for the **VPP** field-processing algorithm.
 See the [mfxExtVPPFieldProcessing](#mfxExtVPPFieldProcessing) structure for details.
 The application can attach this buffer to the [mfxVideoParam](#mfxVideoParam) structure for video processing initialization or to the [mfxFrameData](#mfxFrameData) structure during runtime.
 `MFX_EXTBUFF_MBQP` | This extended buffer defines per-macroblock QP.
 See the [mfxExtMBQP](#mfxExtMBQP) structure for details.
 The application can attach this buffer to the [mfxEncodeCtrl](#mfxEncodeCtrl) structure for per-frame encoding configuration.
+`MFX_EXTBUFF_MB_FORCE_INTRA` | This extended buffer defines per-macroblock force intra flag.
+See the [mfxExtMBForceIntra](#mfxExtMBForceIntra) structure for details.
+The application can attach this buffer to the [mfxEncodeCtrl](#mfxEncodeCtrl) structure for per-frame encoding configuration.
 `MFX_EXTBUFF_CHROMA_LOC_INFO` | This extended buffer defines chroma samples location information.
 See the [mfxExtChromaLocInfo](#mfxExtChromaLocInfo) structure for details.
 The application can attach this buffer to the [mfxVideoParam](#mfxVideoParam) structure for encoding initialization.
 `MFX_EXTBUFF_HEVC_PARAM` | See the [mfxExtHEVCParam](#mfxExtHEVCParam) structure for details.
 `MFX_EXTBUFF_HEVC_TILES` | This extended buffer defines additional encoding controls for HEVC tiles.
 See the [mfxExtHEVCTiles](#mfxExtHEVCTiles) structure for details.
 The application can attach this buffer to the [mfxVideoParam](#mfxVideoParam) structure for encoding initialization.